Lau How Teck: Business career

-The Brunei Agriculture and Agrifood Department has twice awarded Lau's farm the Best Farm Award and the Best Advanced Farm Award, demonstrating the farm's remarkable accomplishments under his direction.
-As the farm's president, he has made sure that the Hua Ho Department Store receives the majority of the produce—which includes fruits, vegetables, poultry, and eggs—grown on the property.
+The Brunei Agriculture and Agrifood Department has twice awarded Lau's farm the Best Farm Award and the Best Advanced Farm Award, indicating the farm's recorded results under his management.
+As the farm's president, he has made sure that the Hua Ho Department Store receives the majority of the produce, which includes fruits, vegetables, poultry, and eggs, grown on the property.

 After his father died in 2018, Lau assumed control of the Hua Ho Agricultural Farm and became its director.
 He has gradually replaced conventional farming with innovative methods on the land.
 He pioneered the closed-house method for raising poultry, the hydroponic and greenhouse systems for growing vegetables, and the protected culture and fertigation techniques for growing non-seasonal fruits.

 Since 2000, he has raised agricultural productivity, output, and sales by utilising innovative technologies.
 2013 saw 117 metric tons of fruits and vegetables grown on the farm.
 On 15 April 2014, the Department of Agriculture and Agrifood recognised Hua Ho Agricultural Farm and Ladang Tunas Harapan, both managed by him, with the Brunei Darussalam GAP (Good Agricultural Practice) mark.
 The farm was generating over 129 metric tons by 2017.

 Amidst the COVID-19 pandemic in 2021, Lau reported that the Hua Ho Agricultural Farm employed around 150 people and that the labor scarcity caused the output of chickens to drop by 10%.
 Seventy personnel are now needed, however their work permits are past due since they went back to China.
 Furthermore, around twenty workers will depart and go home within the following month.